 - How much of your manual testing effort should shift to test automation?

 We will address these questions in the context of the most common overall program factors.
-Using the information and considerations described, you’ll have the data to help you best determine
+Using the information and considerations described, you’ll have the data to help you best determine how to implement test automation in your organization.

 Key program factors